 Kids know more about computers than many adults.
-Turn this knowledge into a tool for making crafts in a new way.
+Turn this knowledge into a tool for making crafts like this Scanned Leaf art.
+Just imagine a whole series of colorful leaves using this method to decorate your room.

 Cut up sponges